franckbour/Plugin.NFC/README.md

 ### Windows Specific

-> WARNING : ONLY NDEF IS SUPPORTED.
+> Only NDEF tags are supported on Windows.

 * Add `Proximity` capability to the `Package.appxmanifest`
 ```xml